Louis Agassiz: Polygenism and racism

 Stephen Jay Gould asserted that Agassiz's observations sprang from racist bias, in particular from his revulsion on first encountering African-Americans in the United States.
-Referencing letters written by Agassiz, Gould compares Agassiz' public display of dispassionate objectivity to his private correspondence, in which he describes "the production half breeds" as "a sin against nature..."
+Referencing letters written by Agassiz, Gould compares Agassiz' public display of dispassionate objectivity to his private correspondence, in which he describes "the production of half breeds" as "a sin against nature..."
 Describing the interbreeding of white and black people, he warns, "We have already had to struggle, in our progress, against the influence of universal equality... but how shall we eradicate the stigma of a lower race when its blood has once been allowed to flow freely into our children."
 In contrast, others have asserted that, despite favoring polygenism, Agassiz rejected racism and believed in a spiritualized human unity.
-However, in the same article, Agassiz asks the reader to consider the hierarchy of races, mentioning "The indomitable, courageous, proud Indian, — in how very different a light he stands by the side of the submissive, obsequious, imitative negro, or by the side of the tricky, cunning, and cowardly Mongolian!
-Are not these facts indications that the different races do not rank upon one level in nature[?]"
+However, in the same article, Agassiz asks the reader to consider the hierarchy of races, mentioning "The indomitable, courageous, proud Indian, – in how very different a light he stands by the side of the submissive, obsequious, imitative negro, or by the side of the tricky, cunning, and cowardly Mongolian!
+Are not these facts indications that the different races do not rank upon one level in nature?"

+Historian Moses Finley considered that the advent of democracy and the development of slavery were closely linked in ancient Greece.
+This connection, which is questioned, had provided American slaveholders with an argument for maintaining slavery during the American Civil War.
 Agassiz never supported slavery and claimed his views on polygenism had nothing to do with politics.
-His views on polygenism have been claimed to have emboldened proponents of slavery.

-Accusations of racism against Agassiz have prompted the renaming of landmarks, schoolhouses, and other institutions (which abound in Massachusetts) that bear his name.
-Opinions about those moves are often mixed, given his extensive scientific legacy in other areas, and uncertainty about his actual racial beliefs.
-In 2007, the Swiss government acknowledged his "racist thinking", but declined to rename the Agassizhorn summit.
-In 2017, the Swiss Alpine Club declined to revoke Agassiz's status as a member of honor, which he received in 1865 for his scientific work, because the club considered that status to have lapsed on Agassiz's death.
-In 2020, the Stanford Department of Psychology asked for a statue of Louis Agassiz to be removed from the front façade of its building.
-In 2021, Chicago Public Schools announced they would remove Agassiz's name from an elementary school and rename it for the abolitionist and political activist, Harriet Tubman.
+However, his views on polygenism have emboldened proponents of segregationism.
+During the Civil War, Agassiz advocated for the liberation of slaves.
+However, his goal was to prevent any miscegenation.
+Only strict separation would prevent inexperienced or morally weak white masters from succumbing (Agassiz here transforms the victims into culprits) to the supposed lasciviousness of their black servants and producing mixed-race children.
+Indeed, following the ban on transporting and importating slaves into America in 1807, there were very few pure Africans left, as many black women had been sexually assaulted and raped by their masters.
+Unlike Abraham Lincoln, who envisioned repatriating people of African descent to their continent, Agassiz believed their presence in America was irreversible.
+According to him, the liberation of slaves should be accompanied by strict legal provisions guaranteeing racial segregation to avoid "crossbreedings" which, according to him, risked giving birth to less fertile individuals.
+He envisioned geographic segregation between the northern and southern United States.
+Agassiz, like other proponents of so-called scientific racism, played a pioneering role in the development of systematic racial segregation.